T-NOVA/TeNOR/README.md

     ````
     curl -XPOST localhost:4000/ns-instances -H "Content-Type: application/json" --data '{"ns_id": "'$ns_id'", "callbackUrl": "https://httpbin.org/post", "flavour": "basic"}'
     ````

+## Logs
+TeNOR uses Fluentd in order to store the logs.
+As TeNOR uses MongoDB for store all the information, the logs are also stored there.
+The UI inlcudes a view that allows to browser through the logs based on the date, severity and module.

 ## Write a Lifecycle events
 In each VNFD can have 5 types of lifecycle event: start, stop, restart, scaling_out and scaling_in.
 For each type, some data can be requested, but basically, the different template is in the scaling actions.